If you owe the council money because you’ve missed one or more council tax payments, this is known as being in council tax arrears.

 If you ignore Council Debt, it’s likely your council will take you to court quickly to get all the council tax arrears and debt at once.
 You’ll have to pay court costs and possibly bailiff fees as well as your debt, which can add hundreds of pounds to your bill.

-If you can’t pay your Council Tax Debt
+Can’t pay your Council Tax Debt

 Ask your council if they’ll let you pay your Council Tax debt in smaller or an affordable amount for a few months, it may be best to suggest that you confirm that you will pay your regular council tax and pay an affordable amount on top of clear your council tax arrears debt.